ettorer/npm-rdpcred/README.md

 #  Windows Credential Manager module for Node.js

   This module exports methods to inject/remove credentials to/from the Windows Credential Manager.
-It is used to perfomr RDP connection SSO in Node.js
+It is used to perform SSO RDP connection with Node.js or Electron scripts

 ## Requirements